 What I love most about these chocolate donuts is the glaze, which is a chocolate Bourbon ganache that I made with heavy cream, butter, chocolate, vanilla extract, espresso powder and, of course, Bourbon.
 It’s not one of those hard chocolate shells you sometimes see, instead it’s soft and creamy; I personally like that better in combination with cakey things.

 How to make chocolate Bourbon donuts step by step:

 The actual donuts are made with all your usual ingredients plus one special ingredient and that is Nutella.
 Nutella does not only add its signature hazelnut flavor here but it also makes these donuts extra chocolatey and wonderfully moist.

 The preparation of the batter is very easy, you don’t need a mixer or anything, you just whisk everything together by hand.

 You start with your dry ingredients: 1 cup all-purpose flour, 3 tablespoons unsweetened cocoa powder, 1 teaspoon baking powder and a pinch of salt.
-Then you whisk in the Nutella.
-You have to make sure it’s at room temperature, it’s not soft enough when it comes straight out of the fridge.
+Then you whisk in 1/4 cup Nutella.
+You have to make sure the Nutella is at room temperature, it’s not soft enough when it comes straight out of the fridge.
 If you forgot to set it out, you can just warm it up in the microwave for a few seconds.

 The easiest way to mix the Nutella into the flour/cocoa blend is to press it in with the whisk, similar to cutting fat into flour.
 And it doesn’t have to be perfectly blended, it’s okay if it’s clumpy.

 Next you grab a second bowl and whisk together 1 egg, 1 teaspoon vanilla extract and 1/3 cup granulated sugar, followed by 1/2 cup milk and 3 tablespoons melted, unsalted butter.
 (The melted butter will likely solidify when it hits the cold milk and that’s totally okay.)